Development and evaluation of new models of care for palliative care patients and their caregivers

 Empirical study on End of Life ethics issues

-With the goal of addressing the dearth of clinical studies in ethical issues, the Division of Palliative Medicine has set out to study a wide array of ethics issues relevant to the Singapore healthcare setting.
+With the goal of addressing the dearth of clinical studies in ethical issues, the Division of Supportive & Palliative Care has set out to study a wide array of ethics issues relevant to the Singapore healthcare setting.
 Amongst these are the very first studies on the evolving concept of personhood amongst terminally ill patients and its impact upon care determinations of palliative care patients and the impact of filial piety on end of life decision making in Singapore.

 It is envisaged that data from these studies will not only improve care provision within the local setting but also lead the way to holistic care within the region.
 Other areas of study include decision making at the end of life and conceptions of food and feeding at the end of life.

 Cancer patients in the adolescent and young adult (AYA) age group (15 – 39 years old)

 AYA cancer patients face a multitude of complex problems and current services that can meet the needs of AYA cancer patients are still in early stages of development.

 We plan to determine what the specific needs of AYA cancer patients are in order to build a program that is tailored to support them.
 This study will provide much needed information on the specific care needs and referral patterns of the AYA cancer patient group, which will then be used to design an alternative service model specific to the AYA cancer patients to better address their care needs.

 Additionally, in collaboration the Division of Medical Oncology and Division of Psychosocial Oncology, we plan to undertake a pilot study evaluating the effectiveness of a psychosocial intervention program for AYA cancer patients to inform future holistic programs for patients.

 Development of a framework for mentoring in Palliative Medicine